shipmight/shipmight/README.md

 [Home](https://shipmight.com)     [Docs](https://shipmight.com/docs)     [GitHub](https://github.com/shipmight)     [Twitter](https://twitter.com/shipmight)

+# PaaS in your cloud

+Shipmight is a Developer Platform which runs on any Kubernetes cluster.

+Install via Helm on your cloud of choice.

 ## Features

 - **Install Shipmight anywhere.** Install on any Kubernetes cluster via our official Helm chart.